 Mr Jorgensen says that some barriers have been more difficult to break down, particularly in a subject area such as Drama where communication plays a key role.

-Through the Virtual Creative professionals in Schools pilot program, DECV and the Melbourne Theatre Company formed a partnership.
+Through the Virtual Creative professionals in Schools pilot program, VSV and the Melbourne Theatre Company formed a partnership.
 They set out to explore new ways to encourage meaningful connects between students through drama – no matter where they were located.

 Near, far, wherever you are

-Theatre professional Emma Valente guided DECV drama teachers Rachel Clarke, Catherine Mayer and Jennifer Cameron to design and teach a drama program to Year 8 students.
+Theatre professional Emma Valente guided VSV drama teachers Rachel Clarke, Catherine Mayer and Jennifer Cameron to design and teach a drama program to Year 8 students.
 Students could attend in person or access the program online.

 MTC Head of Education and Families Jeremy Rice says that theatre practitioners often talk confidently about the 'transformative power' of the arts.